wwoods/seriousjs/README.md

 * -> vs => - Why?
 I mean, I understand how coffee-script uses them, but if a language introduces a beautiful syntax like @ to mean "the object that this method is operating on", why would you confuse the issue with function bindings?  "@" should mean "the closest class object", and "this" should mean the context with which the current method was called.

-* Why are there so many darn identifiers?
+* Why are there so many darn aliases for tru/false?
 It's because it's a scripting language.
 I get that.
 But for large, maintainable code bases, I don't feel that it's appropriate to have so many ways of saying "false" and "true".
 Feel free to correct me on that one.

 * The generated code's line numbers don't match up with the source.
 This makes debugging pretty difficult sometimes.
 I understand that the code is less cluttered that way, but it seems to me that making the debug output of the language's interpreters match the input is more important than transient code being readable.

 While those aren't huge, they got me thinking.
 What are some other ways that Coffee-Script could be improved?
 Well, how about: